Note

 timeMaxdata objects

-The name "timeMAXdata"
+The name "timeMAXdata" is formed after

-of the Renext package, although it
+MAXdata of the Renext package, although it

 is quite different.
-A timeMAXdata
+A timeMAXdata object specifies a number

 of periods or time ranges given in the creator through names as in a

-call.
+list call.
 The names used must define time ranges (or

-periods) with the syntax begin_
+periods) with the syntax begin_end.
+The

 corresponding value is itsel a list, with named elements corresponding